bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

-src/kernel.xml                 -- XML describing the kernel, do not change src/hdl/*                      -- RTL files used to generate the kernel logic scripts/*                      -- Scripts used to generate output files, do not change README.md                      -- Kernel specific readme Makefile, utils.mk             -- Makefiles xrt.ini                        -- Used during testing with TARGET=hw_emu, you can uncomment the two lines to be able to see the simulation waveform
+src/kernel.xml                 -- XML describing the kernel, do not change src/hdl/*                      -- RTL files used to generate the kernel logic scripts/*                      -- Scripts used to generate output files, do not change to_aws/to_f1.tar.gz            -- This is a pre built file that can be used for testing without having to build from source README.md                      -- Kernel specific readme Makefile, utils.mk             -- Makefiles xrt.ini                        -- Used during testing with TARGET=hw_emu, you can uncomment the two lines to be able to see the simulation waveform